Simulating Cyberattacks on PLCs: Safe Testing Techniques

 3. Develop a Detailed Test Plan

-A comprehensive test plan is vital for a structured approach to simulation.
+A detailed test plan is vital for a structured approach to simulation.
 It should include:

 - Objectives: Define what you aim to achieve with the simulations, such as testing specific vulnerabilities or response readiness.